 The Water Utility is responsible for providing potable water to Auburn's customers that meets or exceeds the regulations and recognized standards of today and into the future by efficiently administering, testing, operating, and maintaining the water supply system.
-The water is supplied from wells and springs within the City, with additional supply available from the regional surface water system for emergencies and for future growth in water demands beyond 2030.
+Water is supplied from wells and springs within the City, with additional supply available from the regional surface water system for emergencies and for future growth in water demands beyond 2030.
 The primary responsibility of the Water Utility is implementing the policies and projects in the Comprehensive Water Plan.
 The utility will also continue to enhance its customer service through public education and information.

-2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Complete construction of the Coal Creek Springs Transmission Main Replacement project.
+2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Strategic Goal Complete construction of the Coal Creek Springs Transmission Main Replacement project.
 Completed 90% of design work related to this project.
 Complete construction of the Coal Creek Springs Transmission Main Replacement project.
-Complete construction of the Green River Emergency Power project.
+SUSTAINABILITY Complete construction of the Green River Emergency Power project.
 Project completed.
-Evaluate water rights transfer requirements and determine next steps for the rights obtained from Algona.
+SUSTAINABILITY Evaluate water rights transfer requirements and determine next steps for the rights obtained from Algona.
 Developed consultant scope for this evaluation.
 Complete water rights evaluation and develop a plan for water rights transfer.
-Continue Unidirectional Flushing Program in the Academy and Lakeland Hills service areas.
+SUSTAINABILITY Continue Unidirectional Flushing Program in the Academy and Lakeland Hills service areas.
 Completed Unidirectional Flushing in the Academy and Lea Hill service areas.
-The water conservation program's goal is to reduce water use by 1% per year from current usage levels until the conservation goal is reached, which is expected in 2022.
+WELLNESS SUSTAINABILITY The water conservation program's goal is to reduce water use by 1% per year from current usage levels until the conservation goal is reached, which is expected in 2022.
 Reached conservation goal of 172 gallons per day per Equivalent Residential Unit (gpd/ERU) in 2 of the past 5 years.
-Continue monitoring system losses and fix leaks when found to meet the 10% limit mandated by the State Department of Health.
+ENVIRONMENT SUSTAINABILITY Continue monitoring system losses and fix leaks when found to meet the 10% limit mandated by the State Department of Health.
 The system has remained below the mandated 10% loss limit since 2015.
-Complete design and construction of Meter Vault Replacement project.
+SUSTAINABILITY Complete design and construction of Meter Vault Replacement project.
 Project completed.
+SUSTAINABILITY WELLNESS

-2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Initiate design and complete construction of the Academy Pump Station #1 Replacement Design completed.
+2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Strategic Goal Initiate design and complete construction of the Academy Pump Station #1 Replacement Design completed.
 Complete construction of the Academy Pump Station #1 Replacement.
-Initiate Lead Service Line Replacement program.
+SUSTAINABILITY Initiate Lead Service Line Replacement program.
 Identified all lead goosenecks, secured state funding, and completed 50% design.
 Complete Lead Service Line Replacement program.
-Initiate Deduct Meter Replacement program.
+SUSTAINABILITY WELLNESS Initiate Deduct Meter Replacement program.
 Completed Phase 1 of the deduct replacement program Complete Deduct Meter Replacement program.
-Initiate an air/vacuum release valve inspection and maintenance Completed initial inspection of all air vacuums.
-Complete filing for an extension of the required Comprehensive Water Plan update by May 2022.
-Replace existing water sample locations with new sampling stands.
-Continue improvements related to the equity and inclusion goals of the City.
+SUSTAINABILITY Initiate an air/vacuum release valve inspection and maintenance Completed initial inspection of all air vacuums.
+SUSTAINABILITY Complete filing for an extension of the required Comprehensive Water Plan update by May 2022.
+ENVIRONMENT Replace existing water sample locations with new sampling stands.
+SUSTAINABILITY WELLNESS Continue improvements related to the equity and inclusion goals of the City.
 This includes review of our processes and programs to remove barriers to service for all customers and continuing to develop a diverse work force.
-Implement design and construction of projects funded by 2020 revenue bond issuance.
+CELEBRATION Implement design and construction of projects funded by 2020 revenue bond issuance.
+SUSTAINABILITY